Did you know that these flowers & plants are native to Malaysia?

 To break it down further, around 1,000 are found in Peninsular Malaysia while a significant amount of 2,500 types of orchids grow in Sabah and Sarawak.

 Yes, vanilla!
-The second most expensive spice in the world (after saffron) comes from vanilla orchids, which can be grown in Malaysia.
+The second most expensive spice in the world (after saffron) also comes from vanilla orchids, which can be grown in Malaysia.

 In terms of domestic use, Malaysian orchids are usually favoured and widely used for gifting purposes.